 There are many occasions where you might need to know how to paint on new plaster.
 Perhaps you have had a room replastered, or built a new space with completely fresh walls.
 Well, while painting a room is pretty much the easiest DIY job out there; anyone armed with a paint brush and some emulsion can do an adequate job.
 But painting a room that has been newly-plastered is a whole different ball game.

 To help you get to grips with the unusual properties of fresh plaster, we’ve put together a simple step-by-step guide to how to paint on new plaster to ensure you get a professional finish.
 Just add a little patience and preparation.

-- A foam roller (and paint tray) see our pick of the best rollers
+- A foam roller (and paint tray) – take a look at our pick of the best rollers

 - A small paint brush